edzop/pymovieutils/README.md

 ## treesize.py
 A python utility file to display a directory tree and combined file sizes for contents in a hierarchal fashion.

+I tried really hard to find a way to determine the total file size recursively using the `tree` command and limit directory depth but if you limit the directory depth with the `tree` command it does not include the undisplayed directories in the total file sizes.

+I would like to add additional metrics to include length (in minutes) of video files included to determine and summarize how complex a video project is.

 ### example
 `python3 treesize.py`